z/OS Resources Table

 This search is limited to the active filter's scope (which is displayed in the top-left of the table) and by any filters specified in the Filter menu.

 You can use the dropdown menu to switch the search from sequential data set content to partitioned data set members.
-This menu allows users to specify a member name pattern (accepts wildcards) and/or member content.
-After clicking Submit, only members matching that pattern and/or containing that content will be displayed in the table.
-Each member will be displayed in an expandable row, which includes the full member name, the number of matches, and the line that contains the matching content.
+This menu allows you to specify a member name pattern (accepts wildcards) or member content.
+After you click Submit, only members matching that pattern or containing that content are displayed in the table.
+Each member is displayed in an expandable row, which includes the full member name, the number of matches, and the line that contains the matching content.
 Only members in partitioned data sets that match the active filter and any filters specified in the Filter menu will be included in the search.

 You can also perform a member search within a partitioned data set.
-This search will only include members in the opened partitioned data set.
+This search includes only the members in the opened partitioned data set.

-Clicking one of the matches in the search results will open the sequential data set/member in a new editor.
-The matching content within that line will be selected and your cursor will be placed at the end of the content.
+Click on one of the matches in the search results to opens the sequential data set or member in a new editor.
+The matching content within that line is selected, and your cursor is placed at the end of the content.

-While browsing USS, you can click the Search button to open a menu that allows users to perform a search for UNIX files.
-You can specify a file name pattern (accepts wild cards) and or file content to search for.
-After clicking Submit, only files matching the specified pattern and/or containing the specified content will be displayed in the table.
+While browsing USS, click the Search button to open a menu that allows you to perform a search for UNIX files.
+You can specify a file name pattern (accepts wild cards) or file content to search for.
+After you click Submit, the files only matching with the specified pattern or containing the specified content is displayed in the table.

 Clicking one of the matches in the search results will open the file in a new editor.
 The matching content within that line will be selected and your cursor will be placed at the end of the content.